proloymitra/moplay/CONTENTFUL_SETUP.md

 3. **Generate Access Token**
    - Go to Settings → API keys
    - Click **Add API key**
-   - Give it a name like "PlayInMo Website"
+   - Give it a name like "moplay Website"
    - Copy the **Content Delivery API - access token** (it looks like: `abc123def456ghi789...`)

 ## Step 2: Configure Your Website